Fresh With Your Pet

-Almost two weeks ago, our family started a program called Fresh with Your Pet, a promotional partnership between Freshpet and HelloFresh.
-We’re half-way through the month-long regimen and I have to say we’re pretty happy!
+Almost two weeks ago, our family got involved in a food delivery program called Fresh With Your Pet, a promotional partnership between Freshpet and HelloFresh.
+We’re half-way through the month-long regimen and I have to say, so far, we’re pretty happy!

-The folks at Freshpet describe their food this way: “real, all natural pet food made from scratch with the freshest ingredients… Our meals are crafted using real meat and veggies you can see.
+Freshpet produces a line of food for dogs and cats.
+They describe their product as “real, all natural pet food made from scratch with the freshest ingredients… meals are crafted using real meat and veggies you can see.
 We never have any preservatives – that’s why you’ll find us in the fridge on the pet food aisle.”

 HelloFresh is a meal delivery service that sources ingredients from independent producers and delivers top quality products nationwide.
 Their chefs work with dietitians to create more than a dozen healthy new recipes each week.